 - Stop: After the completion of all data, at first, the SCL line changes from Low to High and then the SDA line will change from High to Low.

 There is no limit on the number of the bytes of the data you want to transmit.

 How Data is transmitted in the I2C Bus

 Data and information are constantly transmitting in the I2C bus to and from the masters and slaves.
 As already mentioned, the master starts the communication in the bus and also sources the clock pulse.
 The data communication between two devices in the I2C bus consists of the following stages:

-In this stage, the data transmission has not started yet and both the SDA and SCL lines are in High level.
+At this level, the data transmission has not started yet and both the SDA and SCL lines are in High level.

 This stage is actually the beginning of the data transmission.
 This stage is started by the master.
 At first, the SDA lines changes from High to Low level and then the same thing happens for the SCL line.

-In this stage, the 7 bits of information about the address of the slave alongside with the R/W bit is transmitted.
+The 7 bits of information about the address of the slave alongside with the R/W bit is transmitted.
 So, the whole information sent in this stage is a single Byte.
 For simplicity in the images, the data transfer is displayed in Byte.
 But the data is transferred bit by bit in reality.
 For example, suppose the master wants to do the “Read” operation from the address “0x40”.
-The data transfer is as follows:
+The data transfer is as follows:t

 Once the Byte of the data consisting the I2C address and the R/W bit is sent, the module whose I2C address matches the value sent, will send back the ACK bit in the Low voltage level.
 Then, it will wait for the first byte of data sent from the transmitter.
 Supposing that the slave is the receiver (R/W bit = High), and the slave wants to transmit the data “0x35” to the master: